scottwrobinson/camo/README.md

 **Note**: The `.preDelete()` and `.postDelete()` hooks are _only_ called when calling `.delete()` on a Document instance.
 Calling `.deleteOne()` or `.deleteMany()` will **not** trigger the hook methods.

+### Misc.
+- `camo.getClient()`: Retrieves the Camo database client
+- `camo.getClient().driver()`: Retrieves the underlying database driver (`MongoClient` or a map of NeDB collections)
+- `Document.toJSON()`: Serializes the given document to just the data, which includes nested and referenced data

 ## In the Wild
-Camo was created during the development of [Polymetrics](https://polymetrics.io/), so this is the only known code in production as of now.
-It replaced the original models written with Mongoose, which saved us a lot of time and headaches during design and testing.
+Camo was created during the development of [Polymetrics](https://polymetrics.io/).
+It replaced the original models created with Mongoose, which ended up saving us a lot of time and headaches during design and testing.

 Are you using Camo in a public-facing app/website?
 [Let us know](mailto:s.w.robinson@gmail.com) and we'll post it here!